ARdevXYZ/MinimalistWP/README.md

 ## Installation

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Twenty Twenty in the search form and press the 'Enter' key on your keyboard.
+2. Upload zip.
 3. Click on the 'Activate' button to use your new theme right away.
-4. Go to https://wordpress.org/support/article/twenty-twenty/ for a guide on how to customize this theme.
-5. Navigate to Appearance > Customize in your admin panel and customize to taste.
+4. Navigate to Appearance > Customize in your admin panel and customize to taste.

  ## Support